dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 3. Next, the signer processes the message following the [ICRC-21](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/consent-msg.md) specification.
 If the target canister does not support ICRC-21, the signer should display a warning, try to decode the arguments by itself and display raw canister call details.
 If the arguments cannot be decoded, a proper warning must be displayed.
     - If the user approves the request:
         - The signer sends the call to the IC (in order to get a certified results, all calls, including queries, should be sent as `update` calls), retrieves its [content map](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-call) and [calculates a request id](https://internetcomputer.org/docs/current/references/ic-interface-spec/#request-id) based on it.
             - The signer continues to call `read_state` for the calculated request id until [the status of the call](https://internetcomputer.org/docs/current/references/ic-interface-spec/#state-tree-request-status) indicates that the call has been processed (succesfully or not).
-            - If the status of the call is `replied`, the signer retrieves the CBOR-encoded [certificate](https://internetcomputer.org/docs/current/references/ic-interface-spec/#certificate) from [the `read_state` response](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-read-state) and sends it together with the content map in response back to the relying party.
+                - If the status of the call is `replied`, `rejected` or `done`, the signer retrieves the CBOR-encoded [certificate](https://internetcomputer.org/docs/current/references/ic-interface-spec/#certificate) from [the `read_state` response](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-read-state) and sends it together with the content map in response back to the relying party.
-            - If the status of the call indicates the call failed, the signer sends a response with an error back to the relying party.
+            - If the status of the HTTP response for submitting the call to the IC is _not_ `202 Accepted` (indicating the call failed), the signer sends a response with an error back to the relying party.
     - If the user rejects the request or if the signer fails to complete the requested action for any reason, the signer sends a response with an error back to the relying party.
+4. The relying party receives a response from the signer and processes it as follows:
-3. If the response is successful, the relying party verifies whether the call performed by the signer was genuine and retrieves the result:
+    - On successful response: the relying party verifies whether the call performed by the signer was genuine and retrieves the result:
         - The relying party retrieves the `contentMap` from the response, verifies that its values match the expectations and uses it to [calculate a request id](https://internetcomputer.org/docs/current/references/ic-interface-spec/#request-id).
         - The relying party retrieves the CBOR-encoded [`certificate`](https://internetcomputer.org/docs/current/references/ic-interface-spec/#certificate) from the response, decodes it and validates its authenticity with regard to [the root of trust](https://internetcomputer.org/docs/current/references/ic-interface-spec/#root-of-trust).
             - If the validation process fails, the relying party rejects the response.
+        - The relying party extracts the [request status](https://internetcomputer.org/docs/current/references/ic-interface-spec/#state-tree-request-status) from the `certificate`'s state tree.
+        - If the status of the call is `replied`:
+            - The relying party retrieves the `reply` blob from the `certificate`'s state tree.
+            - If the `reply` blob or the error information (comprised of the `reject_code`, `reject_message`) is not present, the relying party rejects the response.
+        - If the status of the call is `rejected`:
-    - The relying party uses the calculated request id to retrieve [the `reply` blob](https://internetcomputer.org/docs/current/references/ic-interface-spec/#state-tree-request-status) from the `certificate`'s state tree.
+            - The relying party uses the calculated request id to retrieve `reject_code`, `reject_message` from the `certificate`'s state tree.
-        - If the `reply` blob is not present, the relying party rejects the response.
+            - If the error information (comprised of the `reject_code`, `reject_message`) is not present, the relying party rejects the response.
+        - If the status of the call is `done`:
+            - The relying party now knows that the call was submitted to the IC and executed as requested.
+However, the result of the call is no longer available.
+    - On error: The relying party may use the information returned to help investigate the causes for the error.
+The error information is only informative.
+The relying party must not trust the information returned by the signer and should not use it to make any decisions.

 ```mermaid
 sequenceDiagram